Unkn0wnN4m3/pico-project/README.md

 And with that, you're ready.
 Now to test the code, you just have to write `mpremote run main.py`

 ![pico w real](./media/pico-project_live.jpg)

+> NOTE: This image was shot before interruptions implementation. **The correct wiring is at top of this document**.
+Is the _fritzing_ one.